 Rent a Twizy and follow the tulip route in Lisse

-Rent a bike and follow the tulip route in Lisse
+Rent a bike or scooter and follow the tulip route in Lisse

 Again, if you want to stay in the Keukenhof area, this is also an option.
 You can rent a bike in Leiden and ride towards Keukenhof, or you can rent a bike right by Keukenhof, as well.
 No matter what you do, definitely pre-book!
-This website has a map that’s super handy to see how long the routes might take, it’s good to take a look to see how long you might want to rent the bike for.
+This website has a map that’s super handy to see how long the routes might take, it’s good to take a look to see how long you might want to rent the bike or scooter.
+We booked the scooter for 4 hours and granted we were filming and taking photos, but I would suggest booking a full day.
+We picked ours up from Have Fun Events and they were great and their prices were reasonable.

 See the Dutch tulip fields from above on a helicopter ride